russhughes/st7789_mpy/README.md

 ## Working examples

 This module was tested on ESP32, STM32 based pyboard v1.1 and the Raspberry Pi Pico.
-You have to provide a `SPI` object and the pin to use for the DC input of the screen.
+You have to provide a `SPI` object and the pin to use for the `dc' input of the screen.